bw0rth/pync/docs/source/common/proxy-command.rst

 a SOCKS or HTTP ProxyCommand for ssh(1)
 ***************************************

-It's possible to tunnel **pync**'s traffic through a proxy server by specifying it's address with the -x argument:
+Using the -x and -X flags, you can tunnel **pync**'s traffic through a SOCKS or HTTP proxy server.

+The -x flag is used to specify the address of the proxy server while -X is used to specify the protocol of the proxy server:

 .. code-block:: sh

-    pync -x proxy_addr[:proxy_port] dest port
+    pync -X proxy_proto -x proxy_addr[:proxy_port] dest port

 By passing this command to the SSH ProxyCommand option, you can create an SSH client that tunnels it's connection through a proxy server.

-For example, to create an SSH client that connects to a SOCKS v5 proxy at address "localhost" on port 8000:
+For example, the following creates an SSH client that tunnels it's traffic through a SOCKS v5 proxy server at localhost port 8000:

 .. code-block:: sh